Defense of Azakh: Background

 The village of Azakh (modern day İdil) is perched on a hill at 1,000m altitude and is close to the eastern border of Tur Abdin in southeastern Turkey, near Cizre.
 At the start of the 20th century, the village had a population of 1,000 people, who were mixed with Syriac Orthodox and Syriac Catholic Christians.

 Azakh was victim to violence and killings from Ottoman and Kurdish soldiers during Sayfo.
 In April 1915, national assemblyman of the Committee of Union and Progress Aziz Feyzi Pirinççizâde was sent to Cizre to agitate local Kurdish tribes into attacking the non-Muslim population, but this turned out to be slow.
 Starting in May 1915, many Assyrian families from surrounding villages as well as some Armenians sought protection from massacres, as it became increasingly apparent that an attack was incoming.
 The conflict began as Kurdish tribes and other local Muslim militias began to raid and destroy small Assyrian villages throughout Tur Abdin throughout the summer of 1915.
 Most villages were unprepared and fell quickly to the Kurdish raiders into June and July.

 The Ottoman Empire was well aware that it was acting against populations who were not Armenian.
 Through the Ottoman millet system, the members of the Church of the East were called "Nasturi" (i.e. Nestorian), the members of the Syriac Orthodox Church were called "Süryani" and the members of the Chaldean Catholic Church were called "Keldani".
-Since the campaign wasn't part of the backdrop of the anti-Armenian sentiment of the Ottoman government, it was more likely due to local circumstances that the Assyrians of the area were attacked.
+Since the campaign was not part of the backdrop of the anti-Armenian sentiment of the Ottoman government, it was more likely due to local circumstances that the Assyrians of the area were attacked.
 As the Assyrians armed themselves and put up a resistance, Talaat Pasha sent the order to permanently drive them from the Hakkari mountains.
 Minister of War Enver Pasha ordered the suppression of Azakh using "utmost severity".

 By July, a Kurdish confrontation was building up, and more than a thousand defenders had gathered in Azakh.
 A group of 50 volunteers was formed, the "Jesus Fedai", and defense works were built.
 The leader of the Azakh National Assembly who organized the resistance was mayor Işo Hanna Gabre, while other members included: Tuma Abde Kette, Behnan Isko, Murad Hannoush, Andrawos Hanna Eliya, Yaqub Hanna Gabre and Behnam Aqrawi.
 The village of Azakh was first surrounded in mid-August.